Informing policy. Improving health.

 - All educational material provided by KHI will be nonpartisan, data-driven and evidence-based.

-- Public and private partnerships and collaboration with strong, independent organizations (including government, higher education, philanthropy, nongovernmental organizations and private business) are necessary to improve health.
+- Public and private partnerships and collaboration with strong, independent organizations (including government, K-12 and higher education, philanthropy, nongovernmental organizations and private business) are necessary to improve health.

 - We will be effective stewards of the resources entrusted to us.